raspberrypilearning/kabaddi/en/step_3.md

 --- task ---

-Stage the “start” handler for the player:
+Create the “start” script for the player:

 ![Sprite of a person walking, labelled “player”.](images/avery.png)